-I typically provide a prescription for Percocet or Hydrocodone (a bit milder) to each patient who is discharged home after surgery.
+I typically provide a prescription for Percocet or Darvocet (a bit milder) to each patient who is discharged home after surgery.
 Both of these are very effective at "taking the edge off" of post-operative pain, but it is very common to continue to have some pain.
 Both of these medications can be taken one or two tablets at a time as frequently as every 4-6 hours.
 I usually recommend taking at least one before going to bed the first night, even if there is no pain at the moment, since pain can often arise during the night and disturb sleep.

 Both of these medicines also can have the side effects of nausea, vomiting, constipation, and itching.
 Having these side effects does not mean you are allergic to the medicine, but it does mean you might want to limit your use of them as soon as the decrease in pain permits.
-It's ok to use Ibuprofen or Tylenol (Acetaminophen) instead of the pain medication if able.